Systemx-ai/Pilot-X/research/research.md

 - Have the model learn from the experience.
 (Also depends on, if the ground truth model of the environment is always available to the agent or not)
 - A model based method can be used.

+### Questions

+### TO DO:

-How are we going to maximise the experience from the random stochastic environment and also how do we make use of uncertainty as a potential experience and at the same time eliminate biases that can make the model behave suboptimally in the real life environments.
+	- Maximise the experience from the random stochastic model.
+	- Make use of uncertainty as a potential experience
+	- eliminate biases that can make the model behave suboptimally in the real life environments.

 One of the ways that we can do it is by maximising attention. for eg:- in a language model, a transformer network uses attention mechanisms, like hard attention, soft attention, self attention and multi head attention  mechanisms, to pay attention to parts of the input.